Shinaii/IdleCI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-2.0 License.
 See [LICENSE](LICENSE) for details.

 ---